resource-watch/slate/source/includes/api/_areas_v2.md

 * `id` : the ID of the area.
 * `name` : the name of the area.
 * `location` : an alias for the name of the area (contains the same as the `name` parameter).
-* `subscriptions_url` : the URL to manage the areas in the frontend (example: [https://staging.globalforestwatch.org/my-gfw](https://staging.globalforestwatch.org/my-gfw)).
+* `subscriptions_url` : the URL for managing areas of interest in the flagship application (example: [https://staging.globalforestwatch.org/my-gfw](https://staging.globalforestwatch.org/my-gfw)).
-* `dashboard_link` : the link to the area dashboard (example: [https://staging.globalforestwatch.org/dashboards/aoi/5d517b3fb8cfd4001061d0b2](https://staging.globalforestwatch.org/dashboards/aoi/5d517b3fb8cfd4001061d0b2)).
+* `dashboard_link` : the URL for the area dashboard (example: [https://staging.globalforestwatch.org/dashboards/aoi/5d517b3fb8cfd4001061d0b2](https://staging.globalforestwatch.org/dashboards/aoi/5d517b3fb8cfd4001061d0b2)).
-* `map_link` : the "view on map" for the area (example: [https://staging.globalforestwatch.org/map/aoi/5d517b3fb8cfd4001061d0b2](https://staging.globalforestwatch.org/map/aoi/5d517b3fb8cfd4001061d0b2)).
+* `map_link` : the "view on map" URL for this area (example: [https://staging.globalforestwatch.org/map/aoi/5d517b3fb8cfd4001061d0b2](https://staging.globalforestwatch.org/map/aoi/5d517b3fb8cfd4001061d0b2)).
 * `image_url` : the URL for the image associated with the area.
 * `tags` : a string containing the AOI tags, comma-separated.